TYohoJr/touch-pros-project-server/README.md

 # TouchPros Project Server
 TouchPros Project is a simple rendering of an HTML page version of a TouchWall screen.
 Features Buttons accessed from a local JSON file.
 This is the back-end code.
-The front-end can be found at [Eye Tracker](https://github.com/TYohoJr/touch-pros-project).
+The front-end can be found at [TouchPros Project](https://github.com/TYohoJr/touch-pros-project).

 ## Server Calls
 * `"/"` - Initial loading of the webpage